NCAR/geocat-comp/README.md

 [![Documentation Status](https://readthedocs.org/projects/geocat-comp/badge/?version=latest)](https://geocat-comp.readthedocs.io/en/latest/?badge=latest)

-The term "GeoCAT-comp" stands for both the whole computational component of the [GeoCAT](https://ncar.github.io/GeoCAT) project and a single Github repository as described here.
-As the computational component of [GeoCAT](https://ncar.github.io/GeoCAT), GeoCAT-comp provides implementations of computational functions for operating on Geosciences data.
-Many of these functions originated in NCL are pivoted into Python with the help of GeoCAT-comp; however, developers are welcome to come up with novel computational functions for Geoscience data.
+GeoCAT-comp is both the whole computational component of the [GeoCAT](https://ncar.github.io/GeoCAT) project and a single Github repository as described here.
+As the computational component of [GeoCAT](https://ncar.github.io/GeoCAT), GeoCAT-comp provides implementations of computational functions for operating on geosciences data.
+Many of these functions originated in NCL are pivoted into Python with the help of GeoCAT-comp; however, developers are welcome to come up with novel computational functions for geosciences data.

 Many of the computational functions under GeoCAT-comp are implemented in Fortran (or possibly C).
 However, others can be implemented in a pure Python fashion.
 To facilitate